edent/ourhouse/README.md

 # ourhouse
-A dashboard for OurHouse.tech - showing all the IoT / Home Automation stuff we've got.
+A dashboard for http://OurHouse.tech/ - showing all the IoT / Home Automation stuff we've got.